 The student is given a Radiation Monitoring Badge from SCC.
 If the student loses their Radiation Monitoring badge, they must obtain a new one immediately and pay a \$25.00 fee for the cost to have it replaced.
 A student without a Radiation Monitoring badge is out of dress code and they will be sent home to retrieve them and will be required to make up the time at the end of the shift.
-If the student has lost their Radiation Monitoring badge they must notify the clinical coordinator, who is the radiation safety officer, or the program director is the clinical coordinator is not available and will not be allowed to return to clinical until he/she has obtained a new radiation monitoring badge.
+If the student has lost their Radiation Monitoring badge they must notify the radiation safety officer, or the program director if the radiation safety officer is not available and will not be allowed to return to clinical until he/she has obtained a new radiation monitoring badge.
 The time missed will count as absences.